hajri94/Predictive-Model-for-Heat-Load-in-Buildings-Connected-to-District-Heating-Network/README.md

 Data taken from the [weather-station](https://meteo.physic.ut.ee/?lang=en), located in Tartu University (Estonia), have 15-minute frequency basis.
 The dataset related to the weather station comprise the outdoor temperature, wind speed(m/s), wind direction, irradiation flux(W/m2) and calendar data.

 # Data Preprocessing

-The data preprocessing is an important step since it indicates whether we have a bad data resulted from experiment that may have not run-in proper way
+The data preprocessing is an important step since it indicates whether we have a bad data resulted from experiment that may have not run-in proper way.